Deng Yingchao

-Deng Yingchao (邓颖超 (鄧穎超, Dèng Yǐngchāo, Dang6 Wing6-ciu1); 4 February 1904 – 11 July 1992) was the Chairwoman of the Chinese People's Political Consultative Conference from 1983 to 1988, a member of the Chinese Communist Party, and the wife of the first Chinese Premier, Zhou Enlai.
+Deng Yingchao (邓颖超 (鄧穎超, Dèng Yǐngchāo, Dang6 Wing6-ciu1); 4 February 1904 – 11 July 1992) was a prominent Chinese revolutionary, politician, and women's rights advocate who played a significant role in the Chinese Communist Party (CCP) for over six decades.
+She served as Chairwoman of the Chinese People's Political Consultative Conference from 1983 to 1988 and was the wife of Zhou Enlai, the first Premier of the People's Republic of China.